 Take a Breath

-Amy Dickson has designed the programme to help equip young children in their formative years with simple yet invaluable techniques to encourage them how to breathe properly.
-The idea is that they would carry these breathing exercises with them into their teenage years and into adulthood where they could provide useful support when dealing with situations that may cause pupils stress and anxiety, such as preparing for impending examinations.
+Amy Dickson has designed the Take a Breath programme to help equip young children in their formative years with simple yet invaluable breathing techniques which encourage them to breathe properly.
+The idea is that they will carry these tools with them into teenage years and adulthood, thus providing a useful support in dealing with situations which may cause stress and anxiety, such as preparing for impending examinations.

-“If our children learn to practice deep breathing during times of stress or anxiety in their formative years, the hope is that they will have these techniques ready-to-hand at GCSE stage and into adulthood” said Charlotte Cork – Music Teacher, Loddon Junior, Alpington Primary & Hobart High.
+“If our children learn to practice deep breathing during times of stress or anxiety in their formative years, the hope is that they will have these techniques ready-to-hand at GCSE stage and into adulthood” said Charlotte Cork – Music Teacher, London Junior, Alpington Primary & Hobart High.